The following Terms and Conditions apply to the use of this Web site as well as all transactions conducted through the site.

 Annual Renewal and Late Fee Policy

 Annual renewal is required for your certification which is standard practice in the healthcare industry in order to maintain your certification.
 Please visit our renewal page in our Online Store to view the certification renewal fees.
 There will be a $10 late fee assessed to any certification renewal/s that is more than 6 months past due.
+The late fee is subject to change at any time.

 Certification Renewal Dates (CRD)